TelecomParis_IPParis.png Telecom Paris

 Ontologies have always been a classic tool of artificial intelligence.
 They recently experienced a renewed interest in a much larger community concerned with the "Semantic Web".

 Some professional sectors are involved in the definition of ontologies of significant sizes (several thousand concepts).
-Visit for example Mikrokosmos, CYC, Wordnet, ConceptNet, DOLCE (general ontologies for natural language processing), Menelas (medical reports in coronary angiography), SNOMED-CT (medical ontology, 3.105 concepts), CAB (law), Dublin Core ontology (bibliography).
+Visit for example Mikrokosmos, CYC, Wordnet, ConceptNet, DOLCE (general ontologies for natural language processing), Menelas (medical reports in coronary angiography), SNOMED-CT (medical ontology, 3.105 concepts), CAB (sciences), Dublin Core ontology (bibliography).
 You may like to compare the top concepts of ontologies like Mikrokosmos, DOLCE, ConceptNet and CYC.

 One of the primary objectives of ontology development is to facilitate disambiguation, to make inferences, and ultimately to allow the development of search engines based on meaning (and not just on words).
-See for example the engine CORESE(developed at INRIA).
+See for example the engine CORESE (developed at INRIA).
 It is therefore essential that the structure associated with a concept be easily accessible, if possible in a standardized mode.
-The W3C(www consortium) proposes standards based on markup languages (built on XML), such as RDF or OWL(Web Ontology Language).
+The W3C (www consortium) proposes standards based on markup languages (built on XML), such as RDF or OWL (Web Ontology Language).

 If all the semantic resources were described according to the same ontology, developing intelligent search engines would be relatively easy.
 However, such global standardization is impossible because of the variety of subject areas and the arbitrary nature of certain choices, and is unlikely to be desirable for many other reasons.
 We must therefore imagine systems that are able to align ontologies automatically.
 The task is however not easy.